Traditional Christening Gown and Waistcoat for family S

 We used fabric left over from the bodice of his mother’s wedding dress to make the waistcoat.
 I made the waistcoat with 18th century styling including a square bottom and high lapels.
 Our little man wore brown silk trousers and a matching traditional cravat to finish the ensemble.

-Christening waistcoat and brown silk trousers for toddler
+18the century style Christening waistcoat and trousers

 boys 18th century style waistcoat and cravat for toddler page boy on stand